Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal rotor-routings in GRM multigraphs with specified routing vector

 Finally, starting from the empty sequence, we obtain recursively a sequence $s^\ell$ with $\phi^\ell=\phi$ satisfying the three properties above, hence a legal sequence for $(r,\sigma) \legalseq{\cL}{\phi} (r',\sigma')$.

 \end{proof}

-This theorem is illustrated in an example of the generalized rotor mechanism in Figure~\ref{fig:thm_legality_generalized_rotor}.
+This theorem is illustrated in an example of the GRM multigraph in Figure~\ref{fig:thm_legality_generalized_rotor}.
 An example where conditions $(i)$ and $(ii)$ of the theorem are satisfied, but not condition $(iii)$ is shown in Figure~\ref{fig:unlegal_routing_coupled}.

-We note that the characterization given by \thref{thm:routing_rotor_mecha} can be checked in polynomial time.
-Indeed, $(i)$ and $(ii)$ can be checked in polynomial time as already mentioned in \thref{prop:summary_free}, and checking $(iii)$ amounts to computing traces in a free routing, then checking accessibility by standard graph algorithms.
-A simple way to check if a face $f \in \phi$ is a trace of the free routing $r \legalseq{\partial^A}{\phi} r'$, is to check if $r''_a \geq 1$ and $r \legalseq{\partial^A}{\phi-f} r''$, where $r'' = r'-\partial_A(f)$ and $a=\tail^A(f)$, which is also polynomial by \thref{prop:summary_free}.